 \section{Introduction}

 A key strategy for enhancing cybersecurity and resilience of control systems is the \textit{risk-based approach}, which entails first assessing system risks and then, based on the identified risks, prioritizing and selecting countermeasures accordingly \citep{2015CSMJohansson,2024TACTeixeira}.
 To achieve this, several studies have proposed quantitative metrics to assess the risk level of control systems.
 In this paper, we focus on the \textit{security index}.
 The original security index, introduced to characterize the vulnerability of sensors in power grids, is defined as the minimum number of sensors that must be compromised while remaining undetected \citep{2010SandbergCPSWEEK,2014TACSandberg}.
 While this index was initially proposed for static systems, subsequent studies \citep{2016Sandberg,2019AutomaticaChong} extended this concept to dynamical systems.
 In addition, the authors of \citep{2020TACSandberg,2021AutomaticaSandberg} formulated the security index for dynamical systems based on the notion of perfectly undetectable attacks.
-For a given component $ i $\footnote{An actuator or a sensor.}, the security index is defined as the minimum number of sensors and actuators that need to be compromised to carry out a perfectly undetectable attack for component $ i $.
+For a given component $ i $\footnote{An actuator or a sensor.}, the security index is defined as the minimum number of sensors and actuators that must be compromised to carry out a perfectly undetectable attack involving component $ i $.
 Thus, components with a smaller security index are more vulnerable to stealthy attacks than other components.
 System operators can assess the risk level of each component based on the security index.

-In \citep{2020TACSandberg,2021AutomaticaSandberg}, security indices for structured systems were introduced when system operators possess incomplete knowledge of the system model.
+\citep{2020TACSandberg,2021AutomaticaSandberg} introduced security indices for structured systems, addressing cases where system operators possess only incomplete knowledge of the system model.
 Yet, as emphasized in the data-driven control literature \citep{2020TACTesi,Data-Driven}, it is often challenging to obtain even the system's structure; instead, often only input/output data (I/O data) are available.
 This motivates our central question: \textit{Given only I/O data, how can we assess the risk level of control systems via a security index?}